gliczide/gliczide/README.md

 I was born in February 05 + Russian and I posted Coding & CSS, That's all I could say.

+I have a website: https://glicz.site
+Which I can post About Myself. and Software Patching.

 --

 # About me:

 |> Mood: Alrightly
 |> Favorite Color (w/ monochrome): Black, Dark Grey
+|> Favorite Color: Aero, Black Shadows, Green, and Of course Blue(as most overrated ones).

 --